Mshah2003/chess_engine/README.md

 # Chess Engine Project

 This project is an implementation of a chess engine developed using JavaScript and the Minimax algorithm for decision-making.
+More work being done on it.

 ## Table of Contents